Fine Arts Building (Chicago)

-The ten-story Fine Arts Building, formerly known as the Studebaker Building, is located at 410 S Michigan Avenue across from Grant Park in Chicago in the Chicago Landmark Historic Michigan Boulevard District.
-It was built for the Studebaker company in 1884–1885 by Solon Spencer Beman, and extensively remodeled in 1898, when Beman removed the building's eighth (then the top) story and added three new stories, extending the building to its current height.
+The Fine Arts Building, formerly known as the Studebaker Building, is a 10-story edifice at 410 S Michigan Avenue across from Grant Park in Chicago in the Chicago Landmark Historic Michigan Boulevard District.
+It was built for the Studebaker company in 1884–1885 by Solon Spencer Beman, and extensively remodeled in 1898, when Beman removed the building's eighth (top) story and added three new stories.
 Studebaker constructed the building as a carriage sales and service operation with manufacturing on upper floors.
 The two granite columns at the main entrance, 3 ft 8 in in diameter and 12 ft 10 in high, were said to be the largest polished monolithic shafts in the country.
 The interior features Art Nouveau motifs and murals by artists such as Martha Susan Baker, Frederic Clay Bartlett, Oliver Dennett Grover, Frank Xavier Leyendecker, and Bertha Sophia Menzler-Peyton dating from the 1898 renovation.
-In the early 20th century, the Kalo Shop and Wilro Shop, firms owned by women and specializing in Arts and Crafts items, were established in the Fine Arts Building.
+In the early 20th century, the Kalo Shop and Wilro Shop, firms owned by women and specializing in Arts and Crafts items, were established in the renamed Fine Arts Building.

-Currently, true to its name, it houses artists' lofts, art galleries, theatre, dance and recording studios, interior and web design firms, musical instrument makers, and other businesses associated with the arts.
-It also holds offices of the Chicago Youth Symphony, the Jazz Institute of Chicago, and the Chicago International Puppet Theater Festival.
+True to its name, it houses artists' lofts, art galleries, theatre, dance and recording studios, interior and web design firms, musical instrument makers, and other businesses associated with the arts.
+It also holds offices of the Chicago Youth Symphony Orchestras, the Jazz Institute of Chicago, and the Chicago International Puppet Theater Festival.
 The Fine Arts Building was designated a Chicago Landmark on June 7, 1978.
+By 2025, the Fine Arts Building had Chicago's last remaining manually operated elevators, which were being replaced through 2026.

 Studebaker Theater

 The Fine Arts Building houses the Studebaker Theater, also known as Studebaker Hall, dedicated in 1898.
 In 1917, the theater underwent its first major renovation under the direction of architect Andrew Rebori.
-The theater looks much the same today as it did following the 1917 renovation, however the original ceiling from 1898 remains.
+The theater still looks much the same as it did after that renovation, retaining the original ceiling from 1898.

 The Studebaker was the site of David Bispham's 1901 recital exclusively featuring the songs of Carrie Jacobs-Bond.
 Paul Whiteman and his orchestra gave the first public performance of the Grand Canyon Suite here on November 22, 1931.
-The venue also hosted some of the earliest live television shows including DuMont Television Network's Cavalcade of Stars hosted by comedian Jack Carter.
+The venue also hosted some of the earliest live television shows including DuMont Television Network's Cavalcade of Stars hosted by comedian Jack Carter and Hawkins Falls, Population 6200.

 In the 1970s the theater was partitioned into a multiplex movie theater.
-Renovations to return to live theater were begun in 2015, and the theater was reopened in 2016, with a 740 seating capacity.
+Renovations to return to live theater were begun in 2015, and the theater was reopened in 2016 with a capacity of 740.

 A larger multimillion-dollar renovation began in 2021, updating many of the Studebaker's technical capacities.
 Following the renovation, the Studebaker Theater became home to NPR's Wait Wait...
 Don't Tell Me!